Kinecho/cactus/README.md

 I recommend using the `npm run page` script to create files, but if you insist on doing it it manually, follow the instructions below.
 This is exactly what the script does under the hood.

+The script will pull from template files located in `web/src/templates`.
+If you want to include anything additional to the templates, feel free to update!
+Just note that changes to the template will _not_ be reflected in existing pages.

 Webpack will do some fancy injection into your html file to include your bundled javascript + stylesheet.